DanielCoffey1/ClearGlass/README.md

 ## Support

-If you find ClearGlass useful, consider supporting its development:
+If you find Clear Glass useful, consider supporting its development:

 - [Support on Ko-fi](https://ko-fi.com/daniel1017)